Edge 14: Microsoft Finally Catches Up to Firefox

 -- David Storey

-Edge 14 scored 460 points on the HTML5 Test (473 with experimental flags enabled).
-This put it roughly on par with Firefox and represented a huge leap from Internet Explorer 11's dismal showing.
+Edge 14 scored 460 points on the HTML5 Test (473 with experimental flags).
+This put it on par with Firefox—a huge leap from Internet Explorer 11's dismal showing.

 Why This Mattered

-For web developers in 2016, this was genuinely significant news.
-Microsoft had spent the Internet Explorer era actively hostile to web standards, forcing developers to write browser-specific hacks and maintain separate codebases.
-Edge represented Microsoft's commitment to change that reputation.
+Microsoft spent the Internet Explorer era actively hostile to web standards.
+Developers wrote browser-specific hacks and maintained separate codebases.
+Edge was Microsoft's commitment to change that.

 The competitive landscape in August 2016: